uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Education must remedy the gaps in historical knowledge that perpetuate ignorance and racism.

 But education for reconciliation must do even more.
-Survivors told us that Canadians must learn about the history and legacy of residential schools in ways that change both minds and hearts.
+Survivors told us that Canadians must learn about the history and legacy of residential schools in ways that change both minds _and_ hearts.
 At the Manitoba National Event in Winnipeg, Allan Sutherland said,

-There are still a lot of emotions [that are] unresolved.
+> There are still a lot of emotions [that are] unresolved.
 People need to tell their stories…
-We need the ability to move forward together but you have to understand how it all began [starting with] Christopher Columbus, from Christianization, then colonization, and then assimilation… If we put our minds and hearts to it, we can [change] the status quo.[^104]
+We need the ability to move forward together but you have to understand<!--x-->
+how it all began [starting with] Christopher Columbus, from Christianization, then colonization, and then assimilation… If we put our minds and hearts to it, we can [change] the status quo.[^104]

 At the Commission’s Community Hearing in Thunder Bay, Ontario, in 2010, Esther Lachinette-Diabo said,

-I’m doing this interview in hope that we could use this as an educational tool to educate our youth about what happened… Maybe one day the Ministry of Education can work with the TRC and develop some kind of curriculum for Native Studies, Indigenous learning.
+> I’m doing this interview in hope that we could use this as an educational tool to educate our youth about what happened… Maybe one day the Ministry of Education can work with the TRC and develop some kind of curriculum for Native Studies, Indigenous learning.
 So that not only Aboriginal people can understand, you know, what we had to go through—the experiences of all the Anishinaabe people that attended—but for the Canadian people as well to understand that the residential schools did happen.
 And through this sharing, they can understand and hear stories from Survivors like me.[^105]

 In Lethbridge, Alberta, in 2013, Charlotte Marten said,

-I would like to see action taken as a result of the findings of this Commission.
+> I would like to see action taken as a result of the findings of this Commission.
 I would like to see the history of the residential school system be part of the school curriculum across Canada.
 I want my grandchildren and the future generations of our society to know the whole truth behind Canada’s residential school policy and how it destroyed generations of our people.
 It is my hope that by sharing the truth that it will help the public gain a better understanding of the struggles we face as First Nations.[^106]